hoffmangroup/genomedata/doc/genomedata.rst

       --verbose             Print status updates and diagnostic messages

-.. _genomedata-filter-data:
+.. _genomedata-hard-mask:

-genomedata-filter-data
+genomedata-hard-mask
 --------------------

-This command filters out regions from tracks in the Genomedata archive.
+This command permanently masks out regions from tracks in the Genomedata archive.
+It is not recommended for masking of large genome-wide datasets.
+In the case of very large datasets, it is recommended you mask or filter your data first, then load the masked data with genomedata-load-data.

 ::

-    usage: genomedata-filter-data [-h] [-v] [-t TRACKNAME [TRACKNAME ...]]
+    usage: genomedata-hard-mask [-h] [-v] [-t TRACKNAME [TRACKNAME ...]]
-                                  [--filter FILTER] [--no-close] [--dry-run]
+                                [--hardmask OPERATOR] [--no-close] [--dry-run]
                                 [--verbose]
-                                  filterfile gdarchive
+                                maskfile gdarchive

-    Filter TRACKNAME(s) from a genomedata archive with FILTERFILE using an optional filter operator.
+    Permanently mask TRACKNAME(s) from a genomedata archive with MASKFILE using an optional filter operator.

     positional arguments:
-      filterfile            filter file
+      maskfile              input mask file
       gdarchive             genomedata archive

     optional arguments: